MichalBaryla/neural-nets/README.md

 ## I have 3 projects on kaggle withc are:
   autoencoder
-  autoencoder with resnet blocks divided between two gpu and diffusion model
+  autoencoder with resnet blocks divided between two gpu
+  diffusion model

 ## all trained od CelebA dataset